 - your approachability

-Being an oversight doesn't make it right.
+Being an oversight doesn’t make it right.
 A typo still needs to be corrected.
-A foot that's been stepped on still needs to be tended to.
+A foot that’s been stepped on still needs to be tended to.
 A project that is slipping in timelines still needs to meet the deadline.
-What it does do, however, is provide a new and fresh perspective -- the other person’s.
+What it does do, however, is provide a new and fresh perspective — the other person’s.
 Thinking like this doesn’t excuse inappropriate behaviour — it still needs to be corrected.
 It does, however, offer explanation.
 In doing so, it will change how you communicate with that person and that, in turn, will change your relationships.

 CHALLENGE: refrain from critiquing (in thought, spoken or written word) for 24 hours

-This challenge will make you painfully aware of how often you jump to conclusions, fly off the handle and slap judgement on others.
+This challenge will make you painfully aware of how often you jump to conclusions, fly off the handle, and slap judgment on others.
 (Boy, with all that exercise, who needs aerobics?
 LOL).

 People will most likely benefit from your input and feedback when it comes from a place of love and support.
-Otherwise, it's just plain criticism, and that might not be useful to either of you.
+Otherwise, it’s just plain criticism, and that might not be useful to either of you.
 Think about the price of you judging someone or something.
 It may not be worth what you pay.

 Until next time, here’s to …

 Marion Grobb Finkelstein

 Sign up for “Marion’s Communication Tips” at www.MarionSpeaks.com

 LET’S GET THE CONVO STARTED!